CLI

 │

-can be used in a similar manner, to get just the request data, or the request and response data, respectively.
-All three commands also have a --plain
+The commands requests and traces can be used in a similar manner, to get just the request data, or the request and response data, respectively.
+All three commands also have a --plain option to output the trace information as a json object.

 $ athena trace -p traceme.py | jq .